How the Trust invests in the present and future vitality of Rongowhakaata

 The Rongowhakaata Iwi Trust (RIT) manages its assets through a governance framework that integrates iwi values, strategic planning, and legal compliance.
 Key entities include Tūranga Group Holdings Limited (TGHL), responsible for commercial investments, and the Rongowhakaata Iwi Asset Holding Company (RIAHC), which oversees fisheries assets.
 Specialist advice is provided by economic and investment experts such as BERL, Craig’s, and Forsyth Barr.
 Learn more about our iwi assets here

 An annual audit is conducted by BDO Gisborne, with financial oversight supported by an in-house chartered accountant serving as Finance Manager.
-The Board is further supported by the Audit, Risk, and Finance (AR&F) and Appointments and Remuneration (A&R) Committees, ensuring financial integrity, transparency, and accountability.
-While the Kāhui Kaumātua does not directly manage financial assets, its guidance remains crucial in upholding tika and pono, ensuring alignment with our identity.
+The Board is further supported by the AR&F, A&R Combined Committee, ensuring financial integrity, transparency, and accountability.
+While the Kāhui Kaumātua does not directly manage financial assets, its guidance remains crucial in upholding tikanga, ensuring alignment with our identity.

 Together, these entities and advisors bring expertise and experience to align financial management with Rongowhakaata values, benefitting current and future generations.